 The Relationship Between Speed, Velocity, and Acceleration

 Speed is the magnitude component of velocity.
-When direction is constant, speed and the magnitude of velocity are numerically identical, but they are conceptually distinct: one is scalar, the other vector.
-Plus, acceleration, on the other hand, captures how that vector changes.
+Here's the thing — when direction is constant, speed and the magnitude of velocity are numerically identical, but they are conceptually distinct: one is scalar, the other vector.
+Acceleration, on the other hand, captures how that vector changes.
 If an object’s direction changes while its speed stays the same, its acceleration is non‑zero because the velocity vector is rotating.

 Mathematically, for one‑dimensional motion along a straight line, the three quantities are linked by the following differential relationships: